Yonle/nodeJsVoip/Fork Notice.md

 From earlier, Socket.io already gave a path to their socket.io script from beginning: `/socket.io/socket.io.js`.
 So i guess we do not need it either way.

 ### 5. I modified `main.js`
 This file changed on version v2.0.
 Also like i said before, Added Submit button trigger so we can change room.
+Also using volatile event feature by socket.io
 ## Any question?
 I active both Discord and Telegram.
 So you can ask at those chat platform:
 - [Discord Server](https://discord.gg/9S3ZCDR)